-The CBG includes three Research Units focused on DNA barcoding, and two Communication Units which extend the impact of its work.
+The CBG includes three Research Units focused on DNA barcoding, and one Communication Unit which extends the impact of its work.
 Although researchers represent the core user community, the CBG ensures that its scientific capacity has broader influence, both in Canada and internationally.

 The Collections Unit of the CBG handles all aspects of front-end specimen collection, processing, imaging, accession, and archiving.
 In addition to these tasks, it is involved in public outreach via its mobile collection lab – the BIObus – and participation in the Ontario BioBlitz.